The Trial of Marinovich and Matusevich, 22-27 March 1978 (49.3)

 For almost a whole day the court looked into the question of Matusevich’s ‘hooliganism’.
 Of the 36 witnesses who appeared, 14 were summoned in connection with the charge of hooliganism.

-However, a declaration turned up at the KGB offices from the tourist-group leader G. Makogonenko, according to whom Matusevich had shouted at the tourists, ‘Push off to the Urals!
-Muscovites!
-Cattle!’ and had hit one of them (V. Danilov).
+However, a declaration turned up at the KGB offices from the tourist-group leader G. Makogonenko, according to whom Matusevich had shouted at the tourists, “Go back to the Urals!
+You Muscovites!
+You cattle!” and had hit one of them (V. Danilov).
 This version was quoted in the indictment.
-The case concerning hooliganism was instituted only in 1977, two months before the statute of limitations ran out.
+The case concerning hooliganism was instituted only in 1977, two months before the statute of limitations expired.
 Of course, no traces of the fight were left on the ‘injured party’.

-Eleven members of the tourist group and three of Matusevich’s travelling companions, the Obertas couple and Valentina Girenko, were witnesses at the trial: all the tourists who testified before the break replied (with greater or lesser certainty) to the question whether they knew the accused: ‘I know him’, ‘I remember him’, ‘I remember him clearly’, although it was Marinovich who sat before them in the dock, not Matusevich.
+Eleven members of the tourist group and three of Matusevich’s travelling companions, the Obertas man and wife and Valentina Girenko, were witnesses at the trial.
+The tourists all testified before the break.
+Asked whether they knew the accused, they replied, with greater or lesser certainty: “I know him,” “I remember him,” “I remember him clearly,” — although it was Marinovich, not Matusevich, who sat before them in the dock.

-The court investigation was carried out on 22, 23 and 24 March.
-The sentence was announced on 27 March; each of the accused received 7 years in strict-regime camps and 5 years’ exile.
-The beginning of sentence (date of arrest) was 23 April 1977 (CCE 45.7).
+The court hearings took place on 22, 23 and 24 March 1978.
+The sentence was announced on 27 March; each of the accused received seven years in strict-regime camps and five years exile.
+The beginning of the sentence was backdated to 23 April 1977 (CCE 45.7), the date of arrest.

 *

-A week before the trial the district newspaper Shlyakh Ilicha published an abusive article by P. Barzinsky, entitled ’Black Ingratitude’, about N. Matusevich and his family.
-On 19 March the article was reprinted in the regional newspaper Kiev pravda.
+A week before the trial began, the district newspaper Shlyakh Ilicha published an abusive article by P. Barzinsky, about N. Matusevich and his family, entitled “Profound Ingratitude”.
+On 19 March 1978 the article was reprinted in the Regional newspaper Kievskaya pravda.

-On 15 April the newspaper Shlyakh Ilicha published another article by Barzinsky, “Spiteful Critics”, in which not only Matusevich and Marinovich were stigmatized, but also “their confederates, especially the anti-Soviet Alexander Berdnik and Yevgeny Obertas”.
-The article said that letters had reached the editor from people demanding that Berdnik and Obertas ‘answer for their actions before a court’.
+On 15 April 1978, the newspaper Shlyakh Ilicha published another article by Barzinsky, “Spiteful Critics”.
+It stigmatized not only Matusevich and Marinovich, but also “their confederates, especially the anti-Soviet Alexander Berdnik and Yevgeny Obertas“.
+The article said that letters had reached the editor from people demanding that Berdnik and Obertas “be put on trial to answer for their actions”.

 ======================